 - Learn about the Enrolled Agent Program.
-An enrolled agent has passed a 3-part test covering all aspects of federal taxation and has passed an IRS background check.
-As a result, an enrolled agent, or EA, can represent people before the Internal Revenue Service, just like attorneys and CPAs.
+An enrolled agent has passed a 3-part special enrollment examination covering all aspects of federal taxation and has passed an IRS background check.
+As a result, an enrolled agent, or EA, can represent people before the Internal Revenue Service, just like tax attorneys and CPAs.

 - Gather information about the Special Enrollment Examination.
-The IRS has published basic information about becoming an enrolled agent on the Enrollment Overview page of their Web site.
-Additionally, you will want to find important information about registering, scheduling, fees, the format of the EA Exam from the Thomson Prometric / IRS Web site.
+The IRS has published basic information about becoming an enrolled agent.
+Additionally, you will want to find important information about registering, scheduling, fees, the format of the EA Exam from the Thomson Prometric Web site.
 Prometric administers the Special Enrollment Exam on behalf of the IRS.
 You will want to download the "Enrolled Agent Candidate Information Bulletin" from the Prometric site.

 - Choose a test site and test date when you register with Thomson Prometric.
 There are test sites throughout the United States and all over the world.
 Choose a site that's convenient for you.

 - Adopt a study plan that covers all the tax topics on the Special Enrollment Examination.
 I suggest an 180-hour plan that covers each of the three parts of the EA Exam about equally.
-I also recommend using the Gleim EA Review study books, which contains helpful outlines to help you learn the tax material and study questions to prepare for the exam.
-The 40 Gleim study units can be covered at a pace of 3 to 4 hours each.
+I also recommend using the study guides or study groups.

 - Find a study class.
 There are several courses available to help you study for the Special Enrollment Examination.
 If you've paced yourself and covered most of the tax material over several weeks, I would suggest a fast-paced review class.
 If you need more structure, consider a test preparation class that lasts several weeks.
 TaxMama Eva Rosenberg offers a Web-based study class and a final review cram session at IRS Exam.
 There also also classes offered by the National Association of Enrolled Agents, and some community colleges offer tax and test preparation classes as well.